 2. Cheris Kramarae (Communication Studies)

-In the 1980s, Kramarae brought muted group theory to feminist communication studies.
+In the 1980s, Kramarae brought MGT to feminist communication studies.

 Kramarae argued that language is ‘culture bound’.
 In other words, language isn’t neutral: it has been made by a culture that has been historically masculine and privileged masculine views.